The Danger of High Expectations

 - Your heart will let you know when you’ve reached your limit.
 If you wake up with more dark clouds than hope and you spend all your time frustrated and wanting to cry, it’s time to act.

 - When you don’t receive anything in return, you feel empty and may even feel as though you’re not worthy of receiving affection, care, or attention.
 Don’t ever let the emotional emptiness of others make you believe that you don’t deserve to be loved.

 - The love that will never leave you is the love you give yourself.
 It will give you the strength to follow your own path towards personal balance and inner peace.

 One idea that psychologists promote is that it’s best not to expect anything from others and instead have high expectations for yourself.
 Now, this idea has many shades of meaning.

 - We can expect certain things from the people that form our inner circle.
-We need to have, for example, the security of knowing we are loved because no one can live without this certainty.
+For example, we need to have the security of knowing we’re loved because no one can live without this certainty.